 Cardiovascular diseases are one of the major causes of fatality in the world.
 Over the years, the rate of deaths caused by cardiovascular diseases has decreased in some countries while dramatically increasing in others.
 The percentage of premature deaths from cardiovascular illness ranges from a low of 3% in nations with a high GDP of up to 49% in low-GDP nations.
-More than 250 million individuals across the worlds lost their lives due to coronary heart disease and cardiovascular diseases in 2021.
-According to cardiac stem cell research, each year heart illness kills significantly more humans than cancer.
+More than 250 million individuals across the world lost their lives due to coronary heart disease and cardiovascular diseases in 2021.
+According to cardiac research, each year, heart illness kills significantly more humans than cancer.
 In recent years, Cardiometabolic and cardiovascular dangers in women have been growing at a fast rate and have killed a higher percentage of women than breast cancer has.
 Therapeutic cardiomyocyte regeneration using hematopoietic mesenchymal stem cells.
 Replace dead cardiomyocytes with functionally integrated cardiac and vascular endothelial cells (cardiogenesis.)
 Decrease inflammation and Angiogenesis to increase blood vessel wall growth in the heart.

 Causes of Coronary Artery Disease